NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>Variant of intracellularProperties with 2 independent Ca pools.</i>
+<i>Variant of intracellularProperties with 2 independent Ca pools .</i>